 This contribution attempts to clarify and improve the working assumptions that were not agreed and also proposes additional working assumptions.

-Updates to previously proposed working assumptions (including changes agreed at the telco) are shown with .
+Updates to previously proposed working assumptions (including changes agreed at the telco) are shown with change marks.

 Network scenarios

 The WID objective focuses on a network in a narrow spectrum in which legacy CS users might not be supported.
 A possible use case is a re-farming scenario where the spectrum of a legacy GSM network is reduced in favor of a 3G network (or 4G, assuming VoLTE) that carries the speech traffic.
 In this scenario, the 3G/4G network can also be expected to carry the majority of the legacy PS traffic, except for devices without 3G/4G support.
 In particular, there is today a fairly large population of MTC devices that support GPRS only that would continue to be served by the GSM network.
 Since MTC devices typically have a long lifespan, a GSM network supporting legacy GPRS MTC devices and new EC-EGPRS MTC devices in a narrow spectrum would be an important use case.